 We usually like to take at least a day to shoot a thirty-second commercial... or two days, or three.
 Or a week.
 But in this case, tight schedules meant we had to shoot eight different commercials in only two-and-a-half days.

 To turn a very cool (but challenging) location into a good place to shoot, it took most of our toys — about a dozen lighting instruments, some gigantic silks, our camera crane, dolly, and camera slider.

 One of the things that made it easy was our great on-camera talent, Tim Ross.
 We brought Tim in from North Carolina and despite eight different scripts, last-minute blocking, cold conditions and wardrobe changes, he rarely if ever flubbed a line.
 Once.
 Maybe twice.
 And that was probably the director's fault.

-Fantastic Plastic's Todd Terry directed the shoot, with Phil Schmidt as producer and Joey Skelton editing.
+Fantastic Plastic's Todd Terry directed the shoot, with Joey Skelton editing.